danielstegink/HollowKnight.EnchantedMask/EnchantedMask/SPOILERS.md

 ## Glyph of the Teacher
  - Uncommon
  - Unlocked by defeating Monomon
- - Spawns lumaflies that damage nearby enemies
+ - Spawns lumaflies that damage the nearest enemy

 ## Glyph of the Beast
  - Uncommon
  - Unlocked by defeating Herrah
- - Weaversong spawns more weaverlings
+ - Increases the number of weaverlings spawned by Weaversong

 ## Glyph of Sacrifice
  - Epic
  - Unlocked by defeating the Hollow Knight
- - After taking damage, become immune to damage for a short time
+ - Gives immunity for a short time after taking damage

 ## Glyph of Unn
  - Common